tarantool/tarantool/README.md

 COMPILATION AND INSTALL

-Tarantool is written in C and Objective C.
+Tarantool is written in C and C++.
-To build, you will need GCC Objective C frontend (gcc-objc package on most systems) or Apple CLang compiler.
+To build, you will need GCC or Apple CLang compiler.

 CMake is used for configuration management.
 3 standard CMake build types are supported: